Learning Culture

 When all conversations are private, potential learning opportunities are missed.
 If two people are privately discussing an issue with a process or a client, no one else is able to share their knowledge.
 This also prevents anyone from seeing the outcome and from learning from that experience.

-Experts agree transparency naturally leads to better communication in the workplace.
-If your management team openly asks questions about new clients or industry trends, other employees may be inspired to ask questions as well.
+Experts agree that transparency naturally leads to better communication in the workplace.
+If your management team openly asks questions about new clients or industry trends, other employees may also be inspired to ask questions.

 4. Set deadline-driven goals for learning